 If another driver is involved, exchange information.
 Be sure to obtain the other driver’s license number, registration, insurance agent’s name, insurer and policy number.
 Also, write down the name, address, work and home phone numbers of the driver and any passengers in the other vehicle.
 Make notes about their injuries, if any, or if they say they are unhurt.

 Record the names, addresses and phone numbers of any witnesses, and the names and badge numbers of police officers or emergency personnel.

-If you have a camera or camera phone with you, take photos showing the damage, positions of the cars, any skid marks or any other evidence that might help document what happened.
+Take photos showing the accident, using different angles; capture the other vehicle’s license plate; and take photos showing the damage, skid marks or any other evidence that might help document what happened.

-Make a sketch showing the positions of the cars before, during and after the collision.
-Keep your car in place, unless you’re creating a hazard.
-If the police can record the exact position of the cars when they crashed, it will help substantiate your claim.
+Make a sketch showing the positions of the vehicles before, during and after the collision.
+Keep your vehicle in place, unless you’re creating a hazard.
+If the police can record the exact position of the vehicles when they crashed, it will help substantiate your claim.
 If it is unwise to leave your vehicle in position, take reasonable steps to protect it from further damage.
-Set up flares, get the car off the road and call a tow truck, if necessary.
+Set up flares, get the vehicle off the road and call a tow truck, if necessary.

-While your memory is fresh, note the time of the accident, what the weather was like, road conditions, visibility, traffic conditions, speed of the cars involved and how the accident happened.
+While your memory is fresh, note the time of the accident, what the weather was like, road conditions, visibility, traffic conditions, the speed of the vehicles involved and how the accident happened.